Skip navigation

 Department: Social Sciences

-Rebecca is a Criminology Lecturer in the department of Social Sciences.
-She currently teaches on undergraduate Criminology BSc modules and on the Police Constable Degree Apprenticeship (PCDA).
-She recently was awarded her PhD at Northumbria University, entitled 'Exploring the Impact of Meaningful Employment upon the Identity and Desistance Process of Young Offenders'.
+Rebecca is an Assistant Professor in Criminology and Sociology in the department of Social Sciences.
+She currently teaches on undergraduate Criminology modules and on the Northumbria Police Constable Degree Apprenticeship (PCDA) and Degree Holder Entry Programme (DHEP) programs.
+She was awarded her PhD at Northumbria University, entitled 'Exploring the Impact of Meaningful Employment upon the Identity and Desistance Process of Young Offenders' in 2020.

 Rebecca Oswald

-Rebecca's research interests lie in the areas of youth crime, youth justice, desistance from offending and the changing labour market and how this affects vulnerable groups in society.
+Rebecca's research interests lie in the areas of youth crime, youth justice, desistance from offending and the role of voluntary sector organisations working with criminalised populations.

 • Please visit the Pure Research Information Portal for further information